xunluoshan/xunluoshan.github.io/_posts/2025-03-01-oxford-textbook-1-1.md

 ## examine patients
 `depends sound knowledge of how 'symptoms and signs' are defined`
 - **elicit: (symptoms)**
-> decide how far these phenomena fall into a pattern among different patients
+decide how far these phenomena fall into a pattern among different patients
-> by: observation about present state & information about history condition
+by: observation about present state & information about history condition {:.info}
 - **identify: (syndrome)**
-> help predict prognosis & select effective treatment
+help predict prognosis & select effective treatment
-> by: accumulate the knowledge of causes, treatment, and outcome
+by: accumulate the knowledge of causes, treatment, and outcome {:.info}
 - **interpret:**
-> integrate information to a syndromal diagnosis
+integrate information to a syndromal diagnosis {:.info}

 ### reading suggestion
    **two stages**